Evolution Championship Series: Outside Vegas

-In 2010, the Evolution Championship organizers announced an official spin-off to the tournament series called "Evo vs Godsgarden", to be held in Japan the following year.
-However, the tournament was called off following the Tohoku earthquake and postponed indefinitely.
-During a Nico Nico livestream following Evo 2013, Cuellar stated that he was still interested in holding a Japan-based tournament.

-It was announced at Evo 2016 that a separate event simply titled "Evo Japan" is to be held in Japan.
-Japanese media companies Aetas, Hearts United Group, and Shochiku Broadcasting together invested a total of US$1 million into the event.
+In 2010, the Evolution Championship organizers announced its first overseas spin-off for the Evo series, titled "Evo Japan", which will be held in Japan.
+Its first tournament was originally planned to be held in the following year, initially titled "Evo vs Godsgarden", but was cancelled per the safety concerns after the Tōhoku earthquake and tsunami.
+Following Evo 2013, Cuellar noted that plans for the tournament to be held in Japan is still possible.
+Its first tournament finally held in 2017, titled Evo sài, first announced during the Evo 2016 event.
+Japanese media companies Aetas, Hearts United Group, and Shochiku Broadcasting worked together on investing a combined total of US$1 million into the event.
 During a presentation at the Tokyo Game Show in 2016, the Evolution organizers announced that the tournament is to be held in January 2018, while some form of "pre-tournament" took place in 2017.

 At Evo 2017, the Evo Japan 2018 lineup was revealed to consist of Street Fighter V, Guilty Gear Xrd REV 2, Tekken 7, Super Smash Bros. for Wii U, BlazBlue: Central Fiction, The King of Fighters XIV, and ARMS; the event took place from January 26 to 28.
 The lineup is known to emphasize titles that are popular in Japan, as titles such as Super Smash Bros.
 Melee, Injustice 2, and Marvel vs. Capcom: Infinite are notably absent mostly due to their lack of popularity in the region.

 Despite the 7,000 entrants, Evo Japan ended up reporting a $1.13m loss according to financial reports by Hearts United Group.

-Evo Japan 2019 was held in February 2019.
+However, its success had resulted in the 2019 edition being greenlit, which was held in February 2019.